bradwestfall/react-flex-columns/README.md

 ![Example of side-by-side components](docs/footer.png)

-Writing custom styles for side-by-sideness of components each time you need it is too repetitive and difficult to organize since these styles are not coupled to the components themselves, but also they're one-offs and are not apart of your big-picture layout styles also.
+Writing custom styling for these side-by-side situations each time you need them is too repetitive and difficult to organize since these styles are not coupled to the components themselves, and they're one-offs so they're not apart of your big-picture layout styles also.
 I call these "micro layouts".
 Personally, I tend to write styles for components, and for the big layout, but when it comes to organizing components within the layout (with a micro layout), I'd prefer to not write custom styles.
 I'd rather use an abstraction like this module to "compose" these micro layouts.

 ## API